-How to play as Jett: Valorant’s most agile Duelist Agent | Dexerto.com
+How to play Jett: Valorant’s most agile Duelist Agent - Dexerto

-Jett is Valorant's Korean Duelist, who works best with the wind in her sails.
-We take a look at why Jett should be a worthwhile Agent to main in Future Earth.
+Jett is Valorant’s Korean Duelist, who works best with the wind in her sails.
+If you love to push the boundaries and play aggressively, Jett’s kit is perfect for you.
+Here’s how you can make the most of it.

 Jett is all about agility.
-Having the capability to take the fight head-on and evade while remaining unscathed is a trait that no other Agent can boast in Valorant.
+Having the capability to take the fight head-on and evade returning fire puts her in a class of her own — aside from maybe Reyna.

-No other Agent has this ability to traverse the map like Jett, which puts her in a class of her own.
+No other character has this ability to traverse the map like Jett either.
 But what is it about Jett that gives her the edge over other Agents in the server?
-Here’s our breakdown of the Valorant’s nimble Korean Agent.
+Here’s our breakdown of Valorant’s nimble Korean Agent.

 Jett’s abilities